 Neuronal expression of eud-1 indicates the initiation sites of a polyphenism switch

-Given the ability to study the genes that transduce plasticity and specify novel structures, mechanistic advances can be extended to the study of macroevolution.
+With the ability to study the genes that transduce plasticity and specify novel structures, mechanistic advances can be extended to the study of macroevolution.
 To link these advances to regulatory and, ultimately, morphological divergence, mechanisms are being tested in other nematodes.
-Allowing comparisons is a robust phylogenetic infrastructure that now includes over 35 species of Pristionchus and close relatives that have been recently discovered, described, and morphologically characterized (Ragsdale et al., 2015).
-Nearly all of these species have been brought into laboratory culture, making experiments in genetics and development feasible.
-Comparative analyses of dimorphism and teeth development will therefore be expanded with the ultimate aim of uncovering and tying together the mechanistic bases of micro- and macroevolution.
+Allowing comparisons is a robust phylogenetic infrastructure that now includes over 40 species of Pristionchus and close relatives that have been recently discovered, described, morphologically characterized, and in many cases brought into laboratory culture (Ragsdale et al., 2015).
+In a particularly striking example, polyphenism in one clade of Pristionchus species, discovered from within African and Australasian figs, has diverged so far as to control as up to five adult morphs, each putatively with its own ecological function (Susoy et al., 2016).
+Given the richness of plastic responses and associated morphologies in Pristionchus and other Diplogastridae, comparative analyses of the polyphenism can reveal the genetic parameters for relationships among environment, development, and form.

 Correlation of polyphenism with mouthpart complexity and diversity in macroevolution